 You primarily walk, not run.
 Walking at 2.0–3.5 mph delivers well-documented health benefits.
 Research consistently shows that 7,000–10,000 steps per day reduces cardiovascular risk, improves mood, and supports healthy weight management.
 If walking is your primary form of daily movement — especially walking while you work — you do not need a machine that reaches 12 mph.
 For a structured interval approach, the Japanese walking method is one of the biggest fitness trends of 2026 and delivers effective cardio in 30 minutes without running.

 Budget is a consideration.
 Walk-only walking pads span $179 to $499, well below the $500–800 floor for any quality home treadmill.
-The GoPlus 2-in-1 at $199 adds 7.5 mph running capability at a fraction of comparable treadmill pricing.
-If you are comparing a $199 budget treadmill to a $199 GoPlus, the GoPlus wins on motor quality, versatility, and build every time.
+The GoPlus 2-in-1 adds 7.5 mph running capability at a fraction of comparable treadmill pricing.
+If you are comparing a budget treadmill to the GoPlus at the same price, the GoPlus wins on motor quality, versatility, and build every time.
 For more options in this range, see our best walking pads under $500 guide.

 When should you choose a traditional treadmill?